Kuttolsheim

 Kuttolsheim ([kytɔlsaim]; Küttolsheim; Kettelse) is a commune in the Bas-Rhin department in Grand Est in north-eastern France.

 It has been built along an old Roman road leading from Strasbourg to Saverne.

 Geography

-Saverne is approximately twelve kilometres (seven kilometres) to the north-west while Strasbourg is approximately twenty-five kilometres (fifteen miles) to the east.
-The twentieth century route nationale connecting the two avoids Kuttolsheim but passes through Marlenheim, a short distance to the south.
+Saverne is approximately twelve kilometres (seven miles) to the north-west while Strasbourg is approximately twenty-five kilometres (fifteen miles) to the east.
+The twentieth century route nationale 4 connecting the two avoids Kuttolsheim but passes through Marlenheim, a short distance to the south.